File and Folder Properties

 From the Revision History dialog, you can roll back the file to a previous revision by clicking the corresponding button in the Roll Back column.
 This is useful if, for example, you are not happy with recent changes made to a dashboard and you want to revert it to an earlier state.

-In the revision history, click the Roll Back button corresponding to the revision you want to go back to.
+In the revision history, select the Roll Back button that corresponds to the revision you want to go back to.

 The current file will be checked out if necessary, updated with the contents of the chosen revision, and then checked in automatically.
 This will create a new revision for the file.